yizhilll/MERT/README.md

 * [nccl](https://github.com/NVIDIA/nccl) for multiple device training (optional)
 * [fairscale](https://github.com/facebookresearch/fairscale) for FSDP and CPU offloading (optional)

-You could use the script `./scripts/environment_setup.sh` to set up the python environment from scarth.
-All the relevant folders will be placed at the customized `$MAP_PROJ_DIR` folder.
+You could use the script `./scripts/environment_setup.sh` to set up the python environment from scarth, which could be easily modified to DOCKERFILE.
+All the relevant folders will be placed at the customized MERT repo folder path `$MAP_PROJ_DIR`.

 ### Data Preparation